maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 You should get a 200 on http://localhost/foo even if you are on the ban cache

-To play the demo environnement run:
+To play the demo environment run:
 ```bash
 make run_trustedips
 ```